leodinh/leodinh/README.md

 <p style="color:#a7a7aa">Software Developer</p>
 </div>

 👨‍🎓 : My name is Nguyen Anh Tuan Dinh, just call me Leo for short.
-I have background in Computer Science and Blockchain.
+I have a strong background in Computer Science and Blockchain Development.
 I love passionately developing software, so I have been learning cutting-edge techs for improving my programming skills and broadening my knowledge generally.
 I enjoy being challenged in projects that require me to work out of my comfort zone.

 My works: